2023 Marijuana Partial-Legalization Law

 So, this raises the question” which is it?
 Should the laws favor plant-form over concentrates?
 Or should the laws favor concentrates over plant-form?

-How about changing the laws to treat every form equally under the laws?
+How about changing the laws to treat people equally under the laws, for every form?

 As a result of these distinctions in Minnesota marijuana laws, it can matter whether we have plant-form vs. concentrates.
 Plant-form marijuana is marijuana as defined in the statutory definitions.
 Its identification include plant morphology and THC level.
 Concentrates include hash oil, wax, shatter and are the result of various methods using the plant as a starting point.